jweeeezy/configs/cheatsheets/vim.md

 # Vim useful commands and shortcuts

-## Things to reguarly keep track of (if using them might be a good idea)
+## Things to reguarly keep track of (using them might be a good idea)
 - Windows
 - Buffers
 - Tabs